 Trustee Meetings attended Out of a possible

-Mr R Hill (Chair) 3 3
+Mr R Hill (Chair) 2 2

+Mr R Margand 0 0

-Mr P Rout 3 3
+Mr P Rout 2 2

+Mrs C Saint 1 1

-Mr J Taylor 3 3
+Mr J Taylor (Chief Executive Officer and Accounting Officer) 2 2

-Mr R Margand 1 3

 The Infrastructure Committee is a sub-committee of the main Board of Trustees.
 Its purpose is to review the Trust's Estate Management Plan, H&S activities and IT Infrastructure.
+The 13th March 2024 meeting was non-quorate, all decisions required were subsequently approved by the Board of Trustees.
 Trustee attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-Mr F Davey (Chair) 3 3
+Mr F Davey (Chair, resign 8 December 2023) 1 1

-Mr T North 3 3
+Mr T North (Chair) 3 3

-Mr P Rout 2 3
+Mr P Rout 3 3

-Mr J Taylor 2 3
+Mr J Taylor (Chief Executive Officer and Accounting Officer) 2 2

-The Education, Primary Education and Secondary Education Committees are sub-committees of the Board of Trustees.
+The Education Committees are sub-committees of the Board of Trustees.
 Their purpose is to review the Trust's educational performance across all schools and to monitor progress of pupils at all stages of their education, with the Education Committee looking at performance at a Trust level.
+The Committees half termly to discuss primary schools, half termly to discuss secondary schools, and termly to review overall data.
 Trustee attendance at meetings in the year was as follows: